-If you need a workers' compensation attorney, you should not delay, as your rights may be jeopardized by doing so.
-Call Stephanie Beard today!
+If you need a workers' compensation lawyer, you should not delay, as your rights may be jeopardized by doing so.
+Services are not limited to the Covington area, so call Stephanie Beard today!

 The LHWCA is a federal law which describes workers' and employers' rights and responsibilities for on-the-job maritime injuries.
-For "water-based" injury or death, a determination must be made as to whether the worker is covered by (1) the LHWCA, (2) the Jones Act -- which is the law covering injured seamen, or (3) a state workers' compensation law.
+For "water-based" injury or death, a determination must be made as to whether the worker is covered by (1) the LHWCA (Longshore Act), (2) the Jones Act -- which is the law covering injured seamen, or (3) a state workers compensation law.

 Claims under the LHWCA are administered under the U.S. Department of Labor.
-Trials do not take place with juries, but are heard before administrative law judges.
+As with state workers compensation claims, trials do not take place with juries, but are heard before administrative law judges.

 The LHWCA also has some extensions covering other types of work-related injuries.
 These include:

-The Jones Act is a completely separate federal law which protects injured workers who are masters or members of any crew or vessel.
+Separate from Longshore Act and state workers compensation laws, the Jones Act is another federal law which protects injured workers who are masters or members of any crew or vessel.
 Even if the injury did not occur at sea, if the worker is injured in the course of his admiralty employment, he may pursue benefits under the Jones Act.